A Work Commenced December 9 2024.

 Accessories: 1.25” eyepiece adaptor, SC001 imaging camera, scope protective jacket, IPhone adaptor, instruction manual, lens cleaning cloth

 Over the last few years I’ve watched spotting scopes grow in size.
-Just a few years back, birders and nature watchers routinely used 60-80mm scopes to study their targets at distance, but recently, a new breed of super big spotters have been released onto the sports optics market, with apertures of 95mm, 100mm and even a 115mm are now being routinely employed by enthusiasts who can now enjoy greater light gathering power and higher resolution images.
-Big spotting scopes employing ordinary crown & flint glass suffer badly from chromatic aberration at higher powers making them practically unusable at their highest magnification settings(60x or so), necessitating the need for extra low dispersion elements to reduce colour fringing, and increase image sharpness and contrast.
+Just a few years back, birders and nature watchers routinely used 60-80mm scopes to study their targets at distance, but recently, a new breed of super big spotters have been released onto the sports optics market, with apertures of 95mm, 100mm and even a 115mm now being routinely employed by enthusiasts who can now enjoy greater light gathering power and higher resolution images.
+Big spotting scopes employing ordinary crown & flint glass suffer badly from chromatic aberration at higher powers, making them practically unusable at their highest magnification settings(60x or so), necessitating the need for extra low dispersion elements to reduce colour fringing, and increase image sharpness and contrast.
 But as the aperture increases whilst retaining the typical fast focal ratios(<F/6) required of spotting scopes, chromatic aberration becomes very aggressive indeed, requiring much more attention to detail.
 Many of these scopes have triplet objectives with one element employing fluorite crystal to stave off colour fringing around high-contrast targets.
 Fluorite is very expensive though, is very brittle and slightly water soluble, characteristics that reduce its durability in the long run.
-Thankfully, there are other, less costly ways of achieving much the same or better results, such as using two lower-grade ED elements in the objective design.
-Typically, these bigger triplet spotting scopes command prices upwards of £1400, while top European brands will usually set you back twice as much or more again.
+Another approach is to use two ED elements, similar to that employed by some fast refractor astrographs.

 First impressions: